MoralisWeb3/unity-web3-game-kit/README.md

 > Web3 Game Kit is the fastest way to connect and build games for Web3.
 It provides a single workflow for building high performance dapps.
 Fully compatible with your favourite platform.

-This boilerplate is built on [Moralis Web3 Unity SDK](https://github.com/MoralisWeb3/web3-unity-sdk) and [Moralis](https://moralis.io?utm_source=github&utm_medium=readme&utm_campaign=ethereum-boilerplate).
+This kit is built on [Moralis Web3 Unity SDK](https://github.com/MoralisWeb3/web3-unity-sdk) and [Moralis](https://moralis.io?utm_source=github&utm_medium=readme&utm_campaign=ethereum-boilerplate).

 Please check the [official documentation of Moralis](https://docs.moralis.io/#user) for all the functionalities of Moralis.

 ![Demo](gifs/moralis-unity-boilerplate_2.gif)

 # ⭐️ `Star us`
-If this boilerplate helps you build Ethereum dapps faster - please star this project, every star makes us very happy!
+If this kit helps you build dapps faster - please star this project, every star makes us very happy!

 # :city_sunrise: `Community`
 The best thing about Moralis is the super active community ready to help at any time!
 We help each other.
 ## 🤝 `Need help?`
-If you need help with setting up the boilerplate or have other questions - don't hesitate to write in our community forum and we will check asap.
+If you need help with setting up the kit or have other questions - don't hesitate to write in our community forum and we will check asap.
 [Forum link](https://forum.moralis.io/t/ethereum-unity3d-boilerplate-questions/4553).
 ## Discord
 Become a Moralis Mage - join the [Moralis DAO Discord](https://moralis.io/mage)
 ## Feedback